 Make a beginning

 It’s never been easier to start your own website.
-If you are an absolute beginner, one good way to start is to get the book.
-Another way is to start with the Website Builder.
+If you are an absolute beginner, one good way to start is to sign up to get our book.
+Another way is to start with a WordPress theme.
 Don’t worry about a domain name unless you know exactly what you want AND it’s available.